opensovereigncloud/gardener-extension-provider-metal/docs/operations/deployment.md

 #### *Virtual Garden* is not used, i.e., the `runtime` Garden cluster is also the `target` Garden cluster.

 **Automounted Service Account Token**
-The easiest way to deploy the `gardener-extension-admission-metal` component will be to not provide `kubeconfig` at all.
+The easiest way to deploy the `gardener-extension-admission-ironcore-metal` component will be to not provide `kubeconfig` at all.
 This way in-cluster configuration and an automounted service account token will be used.
 The drawback of this approach is that the automounted token will not be automatically rotated.